plasma4/magix-fix/README.md

 # What does this fixed mod do?
 Here are a few examples:
 - Multiple game-breaking bugs are fixed (in particular, bookwriting no longer crashes your game after a bit)
-- A variety of spelling/spacing issues are no longer there
+- A variety of spelling and spacing issues are no longer there
 - Guilds now work (partially)
-- Prison traits obtained randomly (sharp edges and fragile bars) now work properly
+- Prison traits obtained randomly (the "sharp edges" and "fragile bars" traits) now work properly
+- Negative costs are hidden now
-- May come with new features down the line
+- May come with **new features** down the line!